NSoiffer/MathCAT/docs/index.md

 # Acknowledgements
-Several people helped out in various ways with the project:
+Several people helped out in various ways with the project.
+I am very grateful for all their help!

 * David Carlisle -- provided invaluable help figuring out some xpath matches
 * Susan Jolly -- provided lots of patient guidance on Nemeth and UEB generation along with feedback on what is right and wrong.
+On top of that, she also guided me as I tried to work out chemistry heuristics.
+* Elaine A. Moore -- helped me to figure out what should and should not be said for chemistry, along with what makes sense as chemistry and what doesn't.
+* Richard Orme -- did all the work for the MathCAT NVDA settings dialog.
 * Murray Sargent and Volker Sorge -- provided tables of Nemeth translations of characters and Nemeth tests

 Translators:
+* Indonesian -- Dr. Pinta Deniyanti Sampoerno, M.Si; Dr. Meiliasari, S.Pd., M.Sc; and Ari Hendarno, S.Pd., M.kom
+* Vietnamese -- Dang Hoai Phúc and Trang Pham
-This has yet to be done, but initial translations will come from MathPlayer.
-I hope others will help out so I can list you here...
+* Others??? -- please volunteer so I can list you here...

+Thanks to everyone who volunteered!